|Oracle® Database 2 Day + Performance Tuning Guide

 This guide is not an exhaustive discussion of all Oracle Database concepts.
 For that type of information, see Oracle Database Concepts.

 This guide does not describe basic Oracle Database administrative tasks.
-For that type of information, see Oracle Database Administrator's Guide.
+For that type of information, see Oracle Database 2 Day DBA.
+For a complete discussion of administrative tasks, see Oracle Database Administrator's Guide.

-The primary interface used in this guide is the Enterprise Manager Cloud Control console.
+The primary interface used in this guide is the Enterprise Manager Database Control console.
 This guide is not an exhaustive discussion of all Oracle Database performance tuning features.
 It does not cover available application programming interfaces (APIs) that provide comparable tuning options to those presented in this guide.
-For this type of information, see Oracle Database Performance Tuning Guide and Oracle Database SQL Tuning Guide.
+For this type of information, see Oracle Database Performance Tuning Guide.

 As an Oracle DBA, you can expect to be involved in the following tasks: